Job overview

 2. Assist in the positioning of patients in theatre and in the recovery area, ensuring that pressure areas are protected adequately, and that patient comfort maintained.

-3. Be able to work within the flexibility of the theatres, ie working days, evenings, nights & weekends
+3. Be able to work within the flexibility of the theatres, ie working days, evenings, nights & weekends if required.

 4. Assist to maintain patient safety, conforming to health, safety and security legislation, policies, procedures and guidelines.